Commissural fiber

 The commissural fibers or transverse fibers are axons that connect the two hemispheres of the brain.
+Huge numbers of commissural fibers make up the commissural tracts in the brain, the largest of which is the corpus callosum.

-In contrast to commissural fibers, association fibers connect regions within the same hemisphere of the brain, and projection fibers connect each region to other parts of the brain or to the spinal cord.
+In contrast to commissural fibers, association fibers form association tracts that connect regions within the same hemisphere of the brain, and projection fibers connect each region to other parts of the brain or to the spinal cord.

 Structure

-The commissural fibers make up tracts that include the corpus callosum, the anterior commissure, and the posterior commissure.
+The commissural fibers make up tracts that include the corpus callosum, the anterior commissure, and the posterior commissure, among other pathways.

 Corpus callosum

 The corpus callosum is the largest commissural tract in the human brain.
-It consists of about 200-300 million axons that connect the two cerebral hemispheres.
+It consists of about 200–300 million axons that connect the two cerebral hemispheres.
 The corpus callosum is essential to the communication between the two hemispheres.

 A recent study of individuals with agenesis of the corpus callosum suggests that the corpus callosum plays a vital role in problem solving strategies, verbal processing speed, and executive performance.
 Specifically, the absence of a fully developed corpus callosum is shown to have a significant relationship with impaired verbal processing speed and problem solving.

 Another study of individuals with multiple sclerosis provides evidence that structural and microstructural abnormalities of the corpus callosum are related to cognitive dysfunction.
 Particularly, verbal and visual memory, information processing speed, and executive tasks were shown to be impaired when compared to healthy individuals.
 Physical disabilities in multiple sclerosis patients also seem to be related to abnormalities of the corpus callosum, but not to the same extent of other cognitive functions.

 Using diffusion tensor imaging, researchers have been able to produce a visualization of this network of fibers, which shows the corpus callosum has an anteroposterior topographical organization that is uniform with the cerebral cortex.